 - 2 cloves garlic (finely minced)

-- 2 Tbsp butter (salted, in 1 Tbsp pats)
+- 2 tablespoon butter (salted, in 1 tablespoon pats)

-- 2 Tbsp Parmigiano Reggiano cheese (plus more for garnish when served, if desired)
+- 2 tablespoon Parmigiano Reggiano cheese (plus more for garnish when served, if desired)

 - salt & pepper (to taste)